Cam's Madeline Brewer Was Inspired By The

 In conversation with Brewer, the actress reveals what she shares with her new Netflix character, how she was inspired by the “Meryl Streeps” of the cam world, and the most difficult aspect of filming a movie set in the digital age.

-Cam depicts sex workers in a very different light from what we usually see.
+Cam depicts sex workers in a much different light than what we usually see.
 What were your thoughts on how your character Alice was portrayed when you first read the script?

 Advertisement